-Backlight Bleeding: A LCD Problem
+Backlight Bleeding: The Problem with LCD Monitors

 The entire surface of a LCD panel is backlit from behind by a light source (CCFL or LED) and the LCD blocks out the light that is not needed when displaying a particular image.
 Backlight bleeding most commonly occurs when this light is not 100% blocked, allowing excess light to "bleed" around the edges of the LCD panel.
 This backlight bleeding issue leaves spots of lighter areas on a dark or black background.

 Unfortunately, many LCD monitors suffer from at least a small amount of backlight bleed because the opacity of LCD panels and construction materials used in the monitor manufacturing process are not high enough to completely block all light.
 This will usually only cause problems if the backlight bleeding can be easily detected by the human eye.
 The graphic to the right shows an example of what an LCD display with excessive backlight bleeding looks like with a dark, static background.
 As you can see, the top left and bottom right corner are lighter in color than the center of the display.

 In general, there is no definite fix for backlight bleeding other than completely dismantling the monitor and adding extra light blocking materials (such as black electrical tape) around the LCD panel.
 Some users in this hardforum.com thread have had success improving the level of bleed on the model 2005FPW Dell LCD using the method listed.
 Note: Dismantling of a LCD monitor in an attempt to reduce backlight bleed should be done at your own risk and only as a last resort if the monitor is no longer under warranty and can't be returned or exchanged.